chauvinSimon/reinforo_biblio/README.md

 - task-2: `catching a thrown ball`
   - a **lacrosse head** is used as the end effector
   - > "This task has a much larger variance in `sim-to-real` transfer due to difficulty in **accurately modelling net & ball capture dynamics**."
-  - [84]
-  - no picture / video?
+  - related work (nice videos): https://sites.google.com/view/agile-catching
-  - not much info?
+  - _not much info?_
   - modification needed:
     - **soft body modelling** of the lacrosse head net _(no further details?)_
     - **trajectory prediction** inputs for agents
     - handling **occlusions** when the ball is close to the net
 - is `reinforcement learning` suited for this task?
-  - long-term planning: yes
+  - required long-term planning: yes
-  - not interaction: no
+  - rich agent-object interaction: no - but `atari pong` also did not

 `action`-space: **`task`-space vs `joint`-space**
 - **`task`-space** has several benefits: